and3rson/telemux/README.md

 Patterns such as handlers, persistence & filters were inspired by a wonderful [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) library.

+This project is in early beta stage.
+Contributions are welcome!
+Feel free to submit an issue if you have any questions, suggestions or simply want to help.

 # Features

 - Extension for [go-telegram-bot-api](https://github.com/go-telegram-bot-api/telegram-bot-api) library, meaning you'll still use all of its features